JanssenProject/home/development.md

     details in this file will be used to connect and configure connection between Janssen and MySQL.

-Edit values in both of these files as recommended below.
+Edit values in both these files as recommended below.

 - `sudo vim /etc/jans/conf/jans.properties`